 Contact: Lynn White

-Whether you are struggling with an addiction or you know someone who does, you are welcome to come to our Narcotics Anonymous (NA) Open Meeting the third Friday of every month.
 There is hope and another way to live!
-NA provides an opportunity to listen and learn from the stories of those who are living into their recovery through the 12 steps as they express themselves at our meeting and other meetings in our community.
-Come and benefit from the support this group offers as we daily seek to embrace sobriety.
-Contact Brandi at 218-6643 or Lynn at firstname.lastname@example.org or 796-3362.
+Narcotics Anonymous provides an opportunity to listen and learn from the stories of those who are living into their recovery through the 12 steps as they express themselves at our meeting and other meetings in our community.
+Come and benefit from the support each NA group offers as we daily seek to embrace sobriety.
+For more information, contact Brandi at 218-6643 or Lynn at firstname.lastname@example.org or 796-3362.

 P.A.U.L.
 (Prisoners, Abandoned, Unloved and Lonely)